 This is also helpful when you are trying to send ZIP files through email or any messaging platform.
 The password protect on 7Zip will help keep the files secured and accessible to its intended recipient only.
 To share the password that can open the protected file, try sending it through a different platform like through text message or a different messaging app.

 Anyway, this is just an example.
 You can always use other arrangements and other ways to exchange information in place of a typically secured communication.
+The password is an indication that 7Zip is safe.

 How to Use Password Protect on 7Zip?